nuxia/nuxia-plugin/UPGRADE.md

 # UPGRADE 3.0

 - The deep parameter doesn't exist anymore in method ParameterBag::get.
 You should store the result in an array instead
+- FormHandler::handlePostRequest and FormHandler::handleGetRequest methods has been deleted.
+Use handleRequest instead

 # UPGRADE 2.8